Pokémon Heroes: Plot

 The city of Alto Mare is protected by the dragon siblings Latias and Latios.
 Their father, also a Latios, once saved the city from an evil Pokémon Trainer and their Pokémon, transforming its streets into canals.
 The father Latios died protecting the city, leaving behind the Soul Dew containing his own soul.
 The citizens built the Defense Mechanism of Alto Mare (D.M.A.) to protect the city if necessary, using the Soul Dew as a power source, which was hidden away to prevent its usage.

 In the present, Ash Ketchum and his friends, Misty and Brock, tour the city.
 During a local water race, Ash and Misty briefly see an invisible Latias.
 Two spies named Annie and Oakley attempt to capture Latias, disguised as a human girl named Bianca, so they can gain access to the defense mechanism.
 Ash and Pikachu guide Latias to safety, but she disappears soon after.

 At a local museum, the trio learn from its curator and Bianca's grandfather Lorenzo about Alto Mare's history, the defense mechanism, and the evil trainer's fossilized Pokémon on display.
 Ash finds Bianca and chases her across the city into a hidden garden where Latias and Latios live.
 As Pikachu plays with the Pokémon, Lorenzo shows Ash the Soul Dew, unaware that Annie and Oakley have used an unmanned aerial vehicle to infiltrate the sanctuary.

 That evening, Annie and Oakley capture Latios and the Soul Dew to power the D.M.A., but Latias escapes and seeks Ash's help.
 Using the defense mechanism, Oakley locks down the city and revives the evil trainer's Pokémon from the dead.
 After escaping the lockdown, Ash, Pikachu and Latias travel to the museum to rescue Latios and disable the defense mechanism in the ensuing fight.
 The Soul Dew shatters from its use in the device, causing the city's water to become a tidal wave.
 Latias and Latios combine their powers to stop the wave, but Latios dies in the process and transforms into a new Soul Dew.

 Later, Ash and his friends are about to depart Alto Mare when a mysterious girl resembling Bianca arrives to see them off.
 She gives Ash a sketch of him and Pikachu, and kisses him before she silently leaves.
-Ash, Misty and Brock leave the city for their next adventure, while Annie and Oakley are sent to jail.
+Ash, Misty and Brock leave the city for their next adventure, while Annie and Oakley are detained and jailed.